January 13, 2018

 Your brother seemed to believe otherwise.
 He said he saw one with his own eyes.

 Indeed, he saw one of these creatures, as did I. For all we know, it was the only one of its kind.
-The enemies of the realm would have us believe otherwise, of course, but then again, that would be in their best interest.
+The enemies of the realm would have us believe otherwise, of course, but it serves their interest to sow fear among us.

 But if they're right?